NemanjaJovic/NemanjaJovic.github.io/README.md

 and some of them are made by me following a course.
 If you have any questions i am available on this email addres nemanja.jovic@gmail.com
+Now this is just some test here.
+Will delete it later on.